-Tonight’s chart covers a wider area of sky than we typically show.
+Tonight – January 28, 2018 – our chart covers an area of sky wider than we typically show.
 It’s in answer to a reader in Nashville, who wrote:

 This pattern of stars is not a constellation.
 It’s a lot of separate stars in different constellations.
 In other words, it’s what’s called an asterism.
 From our Northern Hemisphere locations, these same bright stars can be seen before dawn every late summer and early fall.
 And they can be seen in the evening every winter.
 Hence the name Winter Circle.

 I wonder what these same stars are called in the Southern Hemisphere?
 They’re visible from there, but of course it’s summer there now.
 I don’t know if this particular collection of bright stars has some special name as seen from that part of the globe.
 If any of you do know … tell us in the comments!

 Bottom line: The stars of the Winter Circle may be seen on these cold winter nights until well after midnight.
 On January 28, 2018, the moon is inside the Winter Circle.